gilnam74/vex-sneppet/VEX-for-artists.md

 # Solving problems with VEX
 This chapter contains a collection of tutorials on solving miscellaneous production tasks with VEX.
 The goal here is to understand how to develop and implement algorithms to create your own unique tools and setups.

-From general to specific, keeping things extremely simple, with a detailed explanation we will go through the process of solving problems with the help of programming.

 The problem-solving algorithm would be always based on a core concept: split the overall task into smaller pieces which would be easy to implement.
 Also, for simplicity, we would often develop a solution for two dimensions only and will extend it to handle the third dimension later.

 ### Hanging a wire